District Policy

 3.4.5. a child at risk of being neglected or abused because another child in the same home is neglected or abused.

 3.5.
-The aspect of neglect relating to education, described in section 3.4.1.4 means that:
+The aspect of neglect relating to education means that:

-3.5.3. a parent or guardian fails to make a good faith effort to ensure that the child receives an appropriate education.
+3.5.2. a parent or guardian fails to make a good faith effort to ensure that the child receives an appropriate education.
+(See Policy 2900 Attendance)

 3.6.
 An allegation of educational neglect may not be sustained, based solely on a child's absence from school.
 In addition to frequent absence from school, the child must be two or more years behind local public school's age group expectations in one or more basic skills, and not be receiving special educational services or systematic remediation efforts designed to correct the problem.
-(See detail in State Code 78-3A-316 and 62A-4a-101(14)b.)
+(See detail in Utah State Code 53G-6-210.)

 3.7.
 "Subject" or "subject of the report" means any person reported, including, but not limited to, a child, parent, guardian, or other person responsible for a child's care.

 3.8.
 Prior to holding a student after school on a particular day, notice shall be given to the parents or guardian of the student.
-Exceptions to the notice provision will be permitted if detention is necessary for the student's health or safety (House Bill 56, 1988, Utah State Legislature).
-(6-14-88)
+Exceptions to the notice provision will be permitted if detention is necessary for the student's health or safety (Utah State Code 53G-8-213).

 4. Responsibility: